Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

 in computation and

 in communication.
-We will show in the next section that the number of line search is upper-bounded by a constant, so the overall cost per iteration is $O(\#\text{nnz} /K + n)$ computationally and $O(n)$ in communication.
+Later, we will show in Section \ref{sec:analysis} that the number of line search iterations is upper-bounded by a constant.
+Therefore, the overall cost per iteration is $O(\#\text{nnz} /K + n)$ in computation and $O(n)$ in communication.